fcartegnie/VisibilityWatcher/README.md

 				alert('Element ' + el.id + 'is on screen');
 		}
 	},
+	{
-	{ 'delay': 2000 } /* Only trigger event if the element is on screen for more than 2 seconds */ );
+		'delay': 2000,  /* Only trigger event if the element is on screen for more than 2 seconds */ 'delta_px': 300  /* Assume element is on screen when it enters a 300px range around viewport */ }
+	);

 You can also detect element's position relatively to the viewport.